dilynfullerton/tr-c-ncsm/README.md

 * `vce_single_calculation()`
 * `vce_multiple_calculations()`

-_Coming soon_: Documentation and examples of usage here.
-For now, see the documentation in the respective files.

 #### Running as a script
 The user may opt to run these via a UNIX-style command.
 Two commands are provided: